It’s very important that your bunny has timothy, orchard, or oat grass hay at all times.

 There are two types of rabbit food on the market.
 One is a solid pellet and the other has little colorful treats mixed in.
 We recommend using a solid pellet food because those treats have no nutritional value and what can happen is your bunny will pick only the treats out and refuse to eat the actual beneficial food.
 This can cause a series of health problems and obesity.

 Your bunny can be kept indoors or outdoors.
+We really don't recommend housing your bunny outdoors because it is highly less likely they will be as socialized with and depending on where you live, weather can affect them.
 If outdoors, make sure the cage or hutch has a roof or is placed under a cover to prevent rain and wind.
+Rabbits need plenty of space to run around and most basic hutches on the market don't cut it.
+Just because a hutch is a double or triple decker doesn't meant they are efficient for rabbits.
+Rabbits aren't climbers and need open flat space as their living space as well.
 Also be mindful of the direct sunlight and wind.
 In the heat of the summer make sure they have a shaded cover over them.
-If its above 90 degrees you can put a frozen water bottle in the cage to cool your bunny down.
+If its above 80 degrees you can put a frozen water bottle in the cage to cool your bunny down.
 In the Winter you can add hay inside the hutch for them to burrow in or buy a heat lamp to attach to the outside of the hutch.
 If you choose to purchase all wire cages just be sure to put a piece of wood or tile in their cage so they can rest their feet when needed.
 A common issue with bare wire cages is your bunny can get sore hocks which is open sores on the bottom of their feet from the hard wire floors.

 If you would like to keep your bunny indoor I would highly recommend litter training them!
+Bunnies that come from Blue Clover are all the way if not almost potty trained by the time they leave here!
 Once litter trained you can actually let them free range in parts of your home that are rabbit proof.
 Make sure cords are out of reach and they have plenty of chew toys.
 Wire storage cubes are a fun way to make a bunny condo in whichever shape or height you’d like.
+On the link attached we recommend ordering at least two (12) set panels because you will want height as well as length because rabbits can just over a 12 inch panel.
 The great thing about the cubes is if you decide to add more bunnies to your family, you can just expand the cubes to make their area bigger instead of having to buy a new cage.
-You can purchase these wire cubes at Target, Walmart, or Amazon.
-Pinterest is also loaded with awesome ideas for indoor and outdoor rabbit setups.
+Pinterest is also loaded with awesome ideas for indoor and outdoor rabbit setups!